To invite Jack to a festival, school or other event, contact Booked Out Speakers Agency.

 Q: Why isn’t Dead Man Running available in my country?

 A: That’s a sad story.
 In 2011, right before that book was supposed to come out, several major bookstore chains collapsed.
-This was partly due to the global recession but also had a lot to do with the pretty appalling business practices of their main competitor.
+This was partly due to the global recession but also had a lot to do with the business practices of their main competitor.

 My Australian publisher predicted (probably correctly) that without those bookshops, a print release would fail.
 They decided to release the book as an ebook only.
 They wanted to do it globally but I refused to give them the world rights.
 I thought no international publisher would buy the print rights if they couldn’t get the ebook rights as well.